arfserra/ctb-tracker/PRD.md

   - Validate image size (<2 MB) and type (JPEG, PNG).

 ### Deliverables
-1. A Svelte component called `AddExercise.svelte` with a form for the above fields.
+1. A JavaScript file (`addExercise.js`) for handling form submission and integrating with Supabase.
+2. An HTML template (`addExercise.html`) containing the form structure styled with Tailwind CSS.
-2. Functionality to upload images to the storage bucket and link their URL to the exercise.
+3. Functionality to upload images to the storage bucket and link their URL to the exercise.
-3. Form validation for required fields and image constraints.
+4. Form validation for required fields and image constraints.

 **Prompt for Copilot:**
-"Create a Svelte component `AddExercise.svelte` with a form to add exercises.
-Include fields for name, type (dropdown), description, and an image upload.
-Save the data to the Supabase `exercises` table, upload the image to the `exercise-images` bucket, and store the URL in the database.
-Validate required fields and ensure the image size is under 2 MB."
+"Create an HTML form styled with Tailwind CSS for adding exercises.
+Use Vanilla JavaScript to handle form submissions, validate input fields, and save exercise data to the Supabase `exercises` table.
+Implement image uploads to the `exercise-images` bucket and store the URL in the database."

 ---